Khloe Kardashian Basically Bought Everything at Store to Help Firefighters in Calabasas

 "Here at the CVS I basically bought everything they had in stock," she said.
 "I bought as many waters as I could, but they still have waters here, but if you guys can drop off whatever you can."

 "I know the brave men and women are working so hard, tirelessly, for all of us would greatly appreciate it," Khloe said in her story.
-"Just do whatever you can, even if its one bottle of water, one container of eye drops, one granola bar, anything, I know they would appreciate it."
+"Just do whatever you can, even if it's one bottle of water, one container of eye drops, one granola bar, anything, I know they would appreciate it."

 According to the Los Angeles Times, the Woolsey fire, which has affected Malibu, Calabasas, Hidden Hills, Thousand Oaks and other neighboring communities, has forced 250,000 people to evacuate and has burned over 70,000 acres.